thavocado/comfyui-danbooru-lookup/README.md

 ### Installation Issues
 - If auto-install fails, manually run: `pip install -r requirements.txt` in the node directory
-- For CUDA users: Install `onnxruntime-gpu` instead of `onnxruntime` for better performance
+- For CUDA users: `dghs-imgutils` will automatically use GPU acceleration if available
 - On Mac: JAX may have compatibility issues; the node will work without tag encoding features

 ### Download Issues